interest-protocol/treasury-cap-v2/README.md

 ### It adds the following capabilities:

-- Mint
+- `MintCap` to mint the coins
-- Burn
+- `BurnCap` to burn the coins
-- Metadata
+- `MetadataCap` to manage the metadata of coins

 ## Immutable